Metadata Frameworks for Modern DataOps: How AnalyticsCreator Turns Metadata into Automation

 The Limitations of Conventional Metadata Practices

-• Redundant logic written across multiple projects.
+• Redundant logic across multiple projects

-• Inconsistent or unclear business definitions.
+• Inconsistent or unclear business definitions

-• Manual, error-prone documentation.
+• Manual, error-prone documentation efforts

 AnalyticsCreator: Operationalizing Metadata at Scale